 Mr. HUFFMAN.
 Mr. Speaker, I ask unanimous consent to bring up H.R.
-724, which would rescind President Trump's unconstitutional Muslim ban that led to a Stanford University graduate student who has lived in the United States since 1993 getting handcuffed and then detained at JFK airport for 5 hours.
+724, which would rescind President Trump's unconstitutional Muslim ban that led to a Stanford University graduate student who has lived in the United States since 1993 getting hand-cuffed and then detained at JFK airport for 5 hours.

 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.